Stoney Creek (North Carolina): Location

 The Stoney Creek watershed covers 29.8 sqmi in central Wayne County.

 The headwaters are near Wayne Executive Jetport at an elevation of about 138 ft.

 From there the creek drops about 4 to 6 feet per mile (.75 to 1.1 meters per kilometer) to its mouth, which is at an elevation of about 60 ft above sea level.

 Land use

 The upper part of the Stoney Creek watershed, north of New Hope Road, was mostly agricultural land or undeveloped as of 2004.

-Lower down, about 40% of the watershed is within the Goldsboro city limits and is used for housing, commerce, light industry and military purposes (Seymour Johnson Air Force Base).
+Downstream, about 40% of the watershed is within the Goldsboro city limits and is used for housing, commerce, light industry and military purposes (Seymour Johnson Air Force Base).

 Stoney Creek Park is in Goldsboro south of Ash Street on the west side of Stoney Creek.

 It has a butterfly garden, a play area for children, an 18-hole disc golf course and a covered picnic area.

-Historically development has spread from the lower areas upstream, and in the 2000s there has been growth in commercial and residential land use in the upper basin.
+Historically, development has spread from the lower areas to the upstream, and in the 2000s there has been growth in commercial and residential land use in the upper basin.